8ctopus/paypal-rest-api/README.md

 ## before you get started

-Copy `.env.example` to `.env` and fill in your PayPal REST api credentials.
+Copy `.env.example` to `.env` and fill in your PayPal REST API credentials.
 If you don't have credentials yet, follow the guide:

     https://developer.paypal.com/api/rest/